Readit News logoReadit News

 sundvor commented on Microsoft Publisher will no longer be supported after October 2026 support.microsoft.com/en-... · Posted by u/s3ctor8

-ajxs · 9 months ago
+ajxs · a year ago

 I owe a debt of gratitude to Microsoft Publisher.
 Back in 1997 I was regularly using Microsoft Publisher for my primary school assignments.
 As soon as I realised that you could use it to create webpages, I was hooked!
 I was a bit too young at that point to understand coding things by hand, but with Publisher I could dive right in.
 And I haven't stopped since!